How to Calibrate a Height Gage

 A height master is a fixed-length reference standard (similar to a gage block stack) used to set or verify other instruments.
 A height gage is a variable measuring instrument that can measure any height within its range.
 Height masters are sometimes used to verify height gages.

-Track Height Gage Calibrations Automatically
+Generate Height Gage Calibration Certificates Automatically